-The Ministry of university and research has supervisory functions on the National Agency for the evaluation of the university and research system (Agenzia nazionale per la valutazione del sistema universitario e della ricerca – ANVUR).
+Moreover, the Ministry of university and research has supervisory functions on the National Agency for the evaluation of the university and research system (Agenzia nazionale per la valutazione del Sistema Universitario e della ricerca – ANVUR).
 ANVUR is a public body that is in charge of the quality assurance at higher level.

 The Higher council for education (Consiglio superiore della Pubblica Istruzione) is an advisory body which assists the Minister of education with the planning and supervision of education policy.
-It also submits proposals and gives its opinions which can be either mandatory or optional, depending on the suject.
-It is made up of 36 members, 18 of them elected among teachers, school managers and school administration staff and 18 appointed by the Minister.
+It also submits proposals and gives its opinions which can be either mandatory or optional, depending on the subject.
+It is made up of 36 members, of which eighteen elected among teachers, school managers and school administration staff, and eighteen appointed by the Minister.